robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0616/README.md

 # ACS-85-0616

-Probability gate with fixed length and probs.
-Variable delay of the trigger afterwards.
+Probability Gate with Fixed Length and Delay

 ## Overview

-A chance sketch with the trigger on Pin 7.
+This sketch implements a probability-based gate with a fixed trigger length and optional delay.
+Here's how it works:

-On rising, the output of Pin 5 and 6 trigger for a fixed Length with a 50% and 25% probability.
+- On a rising edge at Pin 7, Pins 5 and 6 trigger for a fixed length with probabilities of 50% and 25%, respectively.

-The Probability and trigger length values are fixed.

-If PB4 is High, the the gate triggers after a delay ( the lenght remains the same).
+- If PB4 is high, the gate triggers after a delay (length remains the same).
+A3 determines the delay duration.
-If Pin 3 is low ( not plugged in, you may need to tie that down) then it just acts like a regular probability gate.
-If the pin is high, then an added delay happens before the pin is set to high.
+- If Pin 3 is low (not connected or tied down), the gate behaves like a regular probability gate.
+If high, the delay is added before the gate activates.

-A3 determines the length of the delay.

-## Output
+This setup is great for adding randomness and timing variations to your circuits.

 ## Pinout